jensnesten/DNN-StatArb/README.md

         spread_std = spread.std()
         zscore = (spread[-1] - spread_mean) / spread_std
 ```
-We capitalise on this principle by exploiting temporary mispricing of two highly correlated assets, which in this case is the SP500 and DJIA.
-We define the trading logic based on the aforementioned parameters in continous time.
+We then capitalise on its mean reverting behaviour by exploiting temporary mispricings of the pair, which in this case is the SP500 and DJIA.
+We define the trading logic based on the aforementioned parameters:

 ```python
 if zscore > self.zscore_threshold and len(self.trades) < self.max_position: